Tiny House Foundations Explained: Trailer vs Permanent Foundation

 Permanent tiny house foundation using concrete piers and slab base

-A tiny house on a permanent foundation behaves more like a conventional small home.
-Loads transfer vertically into the ground rather than through a rolling chassis.
+A tiny house on a permanent foundation behaves structurally like a conventional small home.
+Loads transfer vertically into the ground rather than through a rolling chassis, which removes the weight constraints that govern every material decision in a trailer build.
+Tile, masonry, larger windows, heavier insulation systems — all of these become viable options that a trailer would struggle to accommodate.

 Diagram illustrating load paths from roof to foundation in tiny house construction